gbirke/factory-book/chapters/all.rst

    (new NaiveMappingFrontController( $mappings, $factory->getRouter() ) )
      ->run($_SERVER['REQUEST_URI'])

+.. index:: delayed instantiation

 The first flaw is that the mapping instantiates all use cases and their dependencies for every request!
 That wastes memory and processing time, because each use case class gets a new instance of its dependencies.
 Let this example be a warning to you - be aware of this anti-pattern and when using a factory, look out if you’re instantiating classes you don’t need.
 One advantage of using factories is **delayed instantiation**, creating instances only when needed.

+.. index:: callable

 The second flaw is inherent in `PHP object callables`_: you have to specify the method names as strings, which will break your code when you